IronMan Weymouth 2023 race report

 Final Thoughts

 If you ever want to test your fitness and waterproof gear, IronMan 70.3 Weymouth is your race.
 Despite the chaos, it was an unforgettable experience, and I learned lessons in racing and life.
-For example, always pack a spare hoodie; if you want to qualify for the IM 70.3 WC, it’s best to get the top spot finish.
+For example, always pack a spare hoodie; to qualify for the IM 70.3 WC, it’s best to finish in the top spot.

 TIME CHIP